Norway–Sweden border: Geography

 In Dalarna and north of it, the border usually follows the drainage divide in the Scandinavian Mountains between rivers that flow to the Norwegian Sea or Skagerrak and rivers flowing to the Baltic Sea.
 Exceptions to this are Rogen and Lierne which are not located on the same side of the border as the drainage divide.
 South of Dalarna, the border in part follows local drainage divides, but also across lakes and along rivers.
 Some border marks were placed on small lake islands so that they got divided by the border.
+In those fairly short stretches the border follows a river, the Thalweg principle is used.
+This can cause a change in the course of the border, as happened in 2023 at the border between Aremark Municipality and Dals-Ed Municipality.

-In Norway, the border lies along the counties, from south to north, of Viken, Innlandet, Trøndelag, Nordland and Troms og Finnmark.
+In Norway, the border lies along the counties, from south to north, of Østfold, Akershus, Innlandet, Trøndelag, Nordland, and Troms.
 In Sweden, the border lies along the counties, from south to north, of Västra Götaland, Värmland, Dalarna, Jämtland, Västerbotten and Norrbotten.
 The northernmost border point is Treriksröset (Swedish) or Treriksrøysa (Norwegian), which is also a border to Finland.

-There is a clear-cut zone (border vista) along the border where there are forests.
+There is a clear-cut zone (a border vista) along the border where there are forests.

 Control

 Both countries are members of the Schengen Area, and there are therefore no immigration controls.
 However, only Sweden is part of the European Union (and crucially the European Union Customs Union) and there are customs checks between the two countries.
 These checks are performed by the Norwegian Customs and Excise Authorities and the Swedish Customs Service.
 These checks are sporadic along the Norway–Sweden border.
 Cars are usually not forced to stop.
-To combat drug smuggling, the use of CCTV surveillance has recently been increased, with systems using Automatic number plate recognition being rolled out in 2016 and 2017.
+To combat drug smuggling, the use of CCTV surveillance has recently been increased, with systems using automatic number plate recognition being rolled out in 2016 and 2017.

 Both Norway and Sweden emphasise checks against other countries.
 For flights and ferries between the two countries, there are no formal passport checks at airport and ferry ports and identity cards are normally not needed to board either, but are advised for planes.

 Before 2001, the countries were not part of the Schengen Area, but even then there was no passport check, as both were part of the Nordic Passport Union, which was subsumed into the Schengen Area.
 Passengers were led to the passport control at international airports, but could pass simply by showing the ticket and/or speaking and looking Scandinavian.
 There were more road customs stations then, some have been closed for cost reasons.